ynotdraw/example-eslint-plugin/README.md

 });
 ```

 And that's it!
-Our lint rule is now complete.
+Our lint rule is now complete with a great autofix.

 ### The completed rule

 I ended up making this more TypeScript friendly and using the `AST_NODE_TYPES` for folks using TypeScript.
 But the end result can be found at https://github.com/ynotdraw/example-eslint-plugin/blob/main/src/rules/enforce-refs-end-with-ref.ts

-### Add to our index file
+## Add to our index file

 We'll want to go ahead and add our new rule to our `src/rules/index.ts` file.
 This way our rules are all in the single object that ESLint likes.